 Faculty are expected to give timely and thoughtful feedback on student assignments in order to facilitate the best possible learning process.
 It is expected that the faculty of record for each course will submit a grade sheet to the Registrar within two weeks of the end of a given term of instruction.
-In the event a faculty member decides to grant an incomplete grade (see Academic Catalog Policies for "Incomplete Work"), he or she must indicate this on the grade form along with the agreed upon date of completion.
-After the conclusion of one term of study following an incomplete mark, a faculty member is to submit a change of grade form that evaluates the student's work.
+In the event a faculty member decides to grant an incomplete grade (see Academic Catalog Policies for "Incomplete Work"), he or she must indicate this on the grade form along with the agreed upon date of completion and the grade that the student would receive if they do not submit the missing work.
+Once the student submits the missing work or at the conclusion of one term of study following an incomplete mark, whichever comes first, the faculty member is to submit a change of grade form that evaluates the student's work.

 Students are customarily graded on a standard A, B, C, D, F plan (including + and -), but a student may ask to be graded on a pass/fail basis for one course per term.
-Required courses may not be graded pass/fail.
 A student will not receive academic credit for any course in which he or she receives a grade lower than C-.